-Satin – Satin is a low sheen finish which is not reflective compared to gloss.
+Satin – Satin is a low sheen finish that is not reflective compared to gloss.
 Its benefits are it hides many blemishes and imperfects in the wood sign.
-However if you are going for a rustic appearance imperfections may be something you want to show.
+However, if you are going for rustic appearance imperfections may be something you want to show.

 Methods Of Applying Wood Sign Sealer

 Applying the sealer is much like painting.
-You can apply the sealer to the wood sign by way of a brush, spray can or if you have an air compressor by way of a critter (Spray attachment with mason jar – My method of applying sealer).
+You can apply the sealer to the wood sign by way of a brush, spray can, or if you have an air compressor by way of a critter (Spray attachment with a mason jar – My method of applying sealer).

 Brushing – If you are wanting to use a brush there are several factors to keep in mind.
 Depending on the sealer you use you would need the proper brush.
-Will you be using an oil based sealer or a water based sealer.
-As the video below mentioned, there are brushes for oil based sealers.
-Ensure when you go to you local hardware store you pick the appropriate brush.
+Will you be using an oil-based sealer or a water-based sealer.
+As the video below mentioned, there are brushes for oil-based sealers.
+Ensure when you go to your local hardware store you pick the appropriate brush.

 Ensure your surface is clean from dust and debris by cleaning with a cloth or microfiber cloth.
-If you have a aerosol sprayer for cleaning you computer keyboard that would work as well.
-Best case scenario would be an air compressor, blowing the dust off and the cleaning with you cloth.
+If you have an aerosol sprayer for cleaning your computer keyboard that would work as well.
+The best-case scenario would be an air compressor, blowing the dust off, and cleaning with your cloth.

-Start by dipping in your brush into the sealer and wiping on the edge of the can to ensure an even amount of sealer is applied to the brush about a half inch into the brush.
-Then with even strokes from one end holding the brush at a 45 degree angle brush at an even speed all the way across the wood sign.
-Repeat process until complete.
+Start by dipping your brush into the sealer and wiping it on the edge of the can to ensure an even amount of sealer is applied to the brush about a half-inch into the brush.
+Then with even strokes from one end holding the brush at a 45-degree angle brush at an even speed all the way across the wood sign.
+Repeat the process until complete.

-Once the sealer has dried, depending on whether or not you are using an oil or water based sealer, repeat the process for a minimum of two coats.
-The two coats are important to ensure the complete coverage as well as the best appearance.
+Once the sealer has dried, depending on whether or not you are using an oil or water-based sealer, repeat the process for a minimum of two coats.
+The two coats are important to ensure complete coverage as well as the best appearance.

 When complete and dry, repeat the process for the back of the wood sign.
 This is important if you are going to be placing the wood sign outdoors.

-Spraying – You can use a aerosol spray can which many of the sealers offer in their product line or you can use a compressor related tool – (As mentioned above I use a Critter spray attachment – See Below Video).
+Spraying – You can use an aerosol spray can which many of the sealers offer in their product line or you can use a compressor-related tool – (As mentioned above I use a Critter spray attachment – See Below Video).

-As with the brushing technique you want to ensure you wood sign surface is as clean as possible from debris and dust.
+As with the brushing technique you want to ensure your wood sign surface is as clean as possible from debris and dust.
 This ensures a clean adherence of the sealer to the wood.

 Using the corner as a reference I typically spray about 6 inches from the wood sign and evenly spray along the long side of the wood sign.
 After completing the first coat I hold the wood sign up to the light to ensure complete and even coverage.

 Wait for the sealer to completely dry.
-Depending on whether or not you use the oil based sealer or water based sealer you time will vary.
+Depending on whether or not you use the oil-based sealer or water-based sealer your time will vary.
 Ensure you complete at least two coats on the surface of the wood sign for the best finish.

-For the best technique on applying the sealer please see the video below.
+For the best technique for applying the sealer please see the video below.
 No matter what kind of sealer you use the video depicts the best process for applying your sealer.

 Finishing For Best Sealer Appearance

-After you application of the sealer you will need to ensure the surface is smooth and free from any bumps.
+After your application of the sealer, you will need to ensure the surface is smooth and free from any bumps.
 This takes a little patience and work but the results are extremely impressive.

-Please ensure you take a look at the below video for an excellent method of completing you sealer appearance.
+Please ensure you take a look at the below video for an excellent method of completing your sealer appearance.

 If you like the information provided please ensure you Pin the below for this article to Pinterest and also follow me on Pinterest